ginnyfahs/CostPers/README.md

 * Routing and state management handled with React Native Router Flux

 ## Flow
-* Log in to see a list of your items, with starred items shown at the top
+* Log in to see a list of all items, with starred items at the top
-* From the item list screen, you can:
+* Use Add Item footer button to add an item
 * Log a use of any item by tapping the gray checkmark, and see the cost-per-use go down in real time
- * Tap on any item to view the item's price and total uses, plus favorite or un-favorite the item
+* Tap on an item to view its price and total uses
- * Use Add Item footer button to add an item
+* Favorite or un-favorite an item

 ## Future Features
-* You love logging seeing your laptop's CostPer drop, but what about all those subscriptions you have hanging around?
-Additional configuration for monthly subscriptions is on our list!
+* Track the cost per use of monthly subscriptions
-* Add item photos
+* Add photos of items
-* Deeper item categorization and analytics
+* Categorize items and see analytics
-* Log past uses for an item you already own
+* Log past uses of an item
 * Emoji support :heart:
-* Notifications and Google Maps integration for donating items with high CostPers